jacobDebrone/AlbertAI_telegrambot/README.md

 Got ideas or improvements?
 I would  love to see them!
 Submit issues or pull requests, and don’t forget to test and document your changes.
 Dont forget to give a star 😌

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for all the details.

 ---